sam-huckaby/huckabuild/README.md

 ## Contributing

-We welcome contributions to Foundry!
+We welcome contributions to Huckabuild!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)